close

 <img src={image}>

-Not only images, but you can also import videos, audios and other static assets.
-Other usage methods are consistent with Rsbuild.
+You can also import videos, audio files, and other static assets.
+Other usage patterns follow Rsbuild.

 public folder

-The public folder under the docs directory can be used to place static assets.
-These assets are not processed during the build and can be referenced directly via URL.
+The public folder under the docs directory stores static assets.
+These assets are not processed during the build and can be referenced directly by URL.

 • When you start the dev server, these assets will be served under the base root path (default /).